PedroSantos222/DG-for-the-diffusion-equation/README.md

-# Discontinuous Galerkin Method for the 2D Heat Equation

-## Introduction

 This project implements a **Discontinuous Galerkin (DG) method** in Mathematica and C++ for solving the two-dimensional heat equation

 $$
 u_t - \Delta u = 0,
+\qquad (x,y)\in[0,1]^2,
-\qquad (x,y)\in[0,1]^2,\quad t\in[0,1].
+\qquad t\in[0,1].
 $$

-using a DG method.
-We note that the C++ code runs much faster (as expected).
-Mathematica was mainly used to get the computations for the coefficients of the DG method, since many integrals were involved.
+The C++ implementation runs significantly faster than the Mathematica implementation, as expected.
+Mathematica was mainly used to derive and compute the coefficients of the DG method, since many symbolic integrals are involved.

+We start by considering the equation without the time component, and solve a linear system to obtain the numerical solution.
+Then we consider the time dependent case, and obtain an ODE, for which we use the Euler method to obtain the numerical solution of the PDE.